arturpilarek/datingApp/README.md

 * [Functions](#functions)

 ## Functions
-* Choose wchich mockup user you wanna use
+* Choose which mockup user you wanna use
-* Lorem version: 12.3
+* Get a list of images depending on which user you choose
-* Ipsum version: 2.33
+* Save the list in a localStorage
-* Ament library version: 999
+* Clear the localStorage